alperenssahin/xed-data-web-site/README.md

             }
         }

-- Indexing of html elements haven't id attribute if this element have not an attached function.
-You must give a class name pair for indexing this elements.
+- Indexing of html elements doesn't have id attribute if this element doesn't have an attached function.
+You must give the class name as a pair for indexing these elements.

         <div className={`class-name` `specification`}>{this.state.element_name.content}</div>

-- Every render function should be had html nodes at below
+- Every render function should be given the specified html nodes at below.

         render(){